sleconf/sleconf-www/2015/Papers.md

 *(In presentation order.)*

 ## Language Development and Evaluation
-#### Salome Maro, Matthias Tichy, Lars Gelin, Jan-Philipp Steghöfer and
+* Salome Maro, Matthias Tichy, Lars Gelin, Jan-Philipp Steghöfer and Anthony Anjorin. **On Integrating Graphical and Textual Editors for a UML-based Domain Specific Language**

-Anthony Anjorin. *On Integrating Graphical and Textual Editors for a UML-based Domain Specific Language*
+     Domain Specific Languages (DSLs) are an established means of reducing the gap between problem and solution domains.
+DSLs increase productivity and improve quality as they can be tailored to exactly fit the needs of the problem to be solved.
+A DSL can have multiple types of notations, such as a textual notation or a graphical notation.
+In some cases, one of these notations for a DSL is enough but there are many cases where one notation does not suffice and there is a demand to support multiple notations for the same DSL.
+UML Profile, is one of the several approaches that one can use to define a DSL, however most UML tools only come with graphical editors.
+In this paper, we present our approach and industrial experience on integrating textual and graphical editors for a UML based DSL.
+This work was conducted as part of an explorative study at Ericsson.
+The main aim of the study was to find out how to introduce a textual editor to an already existing UML based DSL in an Eclipse environment.
+We report on the challenges of integrating textual and graphical editors in practice, our chosen approach, specific constraints and requirements of the case study.

 * Eric Umuhoza, [Marco Brambilla](http://home.dei.polimi.it/mbrambil/),
 [Jordi Cabot](http://jordicabot.com) and Davide Ripamonti. *An Empirical